-Robert Munsch (born June 11, 1945) is an American-born Canadian children's author, most famous for The Paper Bag Princess.
+Robert Munsch (born June 11, 1945) is an American-born Canadian children's author, most famous for The Paper Bag Princess and Love You Forever.
 Originally studying to be a Jesuit priest, he later decided to work with children.
 The 1990's cartoon A Bunch of Munsch is based on his books.

 Works by Robert Munsch with their own pages: